jkanvision/README-Generator/exampleREADME.md

   ## Description:
   We intend to terminate the alphabet.
-All hail XYZ!  ;P &nbsp;
+All hail XYZ! <br> 😉 &nbsp;
   &nbsp;